kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md

 In addition to the operating limitations set forth in the approved Rotorcraft Flight Manual, and to any other limitations the Administrator may prescribe, the operator shall establish at least the following limitations and set them forth in the Rotorcraft-Load Combination Flight Manual for rotorcraft-load combination operations:

-\(a\) The rotorcraft-load combination may be operated only within the weight and center of gravity limitations established in accordance with §133.43(c).
+\(a\) The rotorcraft-load combination may be operated only within the weight and center of gravity limitations established in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.43   Structures and design.|§133.43]](c).

-\(b\) The rotorcraft-load combination may not be operated with an external load weight exceeding that used in showing compliance with §§133.41 and 133.43.
+\(b\) The rotorcraft-load combination may not be operated with an external load weight exceeding that used in showing compliance with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§133.41]] and 133.43.

-\(c\) The rotorcraft-load combination may not be operated at airspeeds greater than those established in accordance with §133.41 (b), (c), and (d).
+\(c\) The rotorcraft-load combination may not be operated at airspeeds greater than those established in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0133 Rotorcraft external-load operations.md#§133.41   Flight characteristics requirements.|§133.41]] (b), (c), and (d).

-\(d\) No person may conduct an external-load operation under this part with a rotorcraft type certificated in the restricted category under §21.25 of this chapter over a densely populated area, in a congested airway, or near a busy airport where passenger transport operations are conducted.
+\(d\) No person may conduct an external-load operation under this part with a rotorcraft type certificated in the restricted category under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.25   Issue of type certificate: Restricted category aircraft.|§21.25]] of this chapter over a densely populated area, in a congested airway, or near a busy airport where passenger transport operations are conducted.

 \(e\) The rotorcraft-load combination of Class D may be conducted only in accordance with the following: